ATLiens: Recording and production

 After acquiring their own recording studio, the duo immediately started working on new material and assimilated themselves with music recording and studio equipment, as they sought to become more ambitious artists and less dependent on other producers.
-The two also became more accustomed to playing live, particularly Big Boi, and André 3000 significantly changed his lifestyle, as he adopted a more eccentric fashion sense, became a vegetarian (he has since resumed eating meat), and stopped smoking marijuana.
-Having dropped out months before graduation, André 3000 also returned to high school to earn his diploma during the recording of ATLiens.
+The two also became more accustomed to playing live, particularly Big Boi, and André 3000 significantly changed his lifestyle; he adopted a more eccentric fashion sense, became a vegetarian (he has since resumed eating meat), and stopped smoking marijuana.
+Having dropped out months before graduation, André 3000 returned to high school to earn his diploma during the recording of ATLiens.

 Before beginning work on ATLiens, André 3000 purchased an SP1200 drum machine, an MPC3000 sampler, a TASCAM mixing board, and turntables with stacks of classic records.
 Although he had never produced a song before, he used techniques learned from observing the Dungeon Crew at work.
 "Elevators (Me & You)" was the first song the duo created together for the album.
 The duo refrained from sampling on the album, with Big Boi explaining "I feel like you cheat the listener when you sample.
 If it's an old school jam, leave it to the old.
 We wanna have our own school of music."

 Outkast recorded the album in sessions at several Atlanta studios—Bosstown Recording Studios, Doppler Recording Studios, PatchWerk Recording Studio, Purple Dragon Studios, and Studio LaCoCo—as well as Chung King Recording Studio and Sound On Sound Recording in New York City.
 For ATLiens, the band aimed for a consistent set of songs in which a listener would not need to skip tracks; Outkast wrote around 35 songs for the album and reduced them to fourteen.
 The duo's songwriting style for the album had no solid structure and was mostly spontaneous; Big Boi noted, "Stuff'll just come to you.
 I'll be sittin' in the truck, and I'll start rhymin'.
 People look at me like I'm crazy, but that's how it starts."